 Around then I was starting to think about Science United.
 So I decided to write a new proposal that would combine HUBzero, TACC, and Science United with the theme of "integrating volunteer computing into the HTC mainstream".
 I got in touch with Dan Stanzione, the new director at TACC, and he was OK with the idea.

 It took two tries, but the proposal was funded in 2016.
 The TACC part of it was pretty much a flop.
-The new director, Dan Stanzione, assigned the project to a staff person named Luke Wilson - but he didn't allocate any time for him to work on it.
+Dan Stanzione assigned the project to a staff person named Luke Wilson - but he didn't allocate any time for him to work on it.
 Luke knew a lot about VMs and TACC's job submission system.
-For almost a year I'd have weekly phone calls him, and it sounded like progress was being made.
+For almost a year I'd have weekly phone calls with him, and it sounded like progress was being made.
 But one day Luke announces that he was quitting TACC, and that actually he hadn't made any progress at all.

 The project was handed off to another staff person, Ritu Arora, who got things working but ran into the issue that the proposed application - biomedical - had data privacy constraints that precluded using BOINC.
-Later she left TACC also; the project still exists but is moribund.
+Later she left TACC also, and the project died soon thereafter.

 Things went a little better at nanoHUB.
 They assigned it to Steven Clark, and for a couple of years I worked closely with him to get the remote job submission and file management systems working the way they needed.
 When I talked to Michael Zentner, he was always very enthusiastic about the idea of "speculative computing" - pre-computing simulations over an area in N-dimensional parameter space so that scientists can explore the space in real time.
 BOINC, of course, is perfect for this.